 What if what you really need is to be distracted?

+We do not usually think of taking a break and are inclined to force ourselves to finish the job at hand even if it takes all day, but just as you cannot sprint a marathon, we should not force our minds to either.
 While we need time to focus to complete tasks, we tend to force ourselves to keep our heads down too much.
 Too much focus can hurt your performance and productivity in three main ways:

 Leave your desk and go outdoors for a walk, cycle, jog, or swim.
 This approach is beneficial for two main reasons:

-If you are in a position where you cannot leave the office, try doodling.
+On days where you cannot leave the office, try doodling.
 Choose a project, talk (eg. a TED Talk), book, song, or even a word/phrase/idiom.
 Doodle what you have chosen without using any words that best conveys the message or meaning.

 If you would like to find out more, please contact us.